ctxis/CAPE/README.md

-## CAPE: Config And Payload Extraction
+## CAPE: Malware Configuration And Payload Extraction

 CAPE is a malware sandbox.
 It is derived from Cuckoo and is designed to automate the process of malware analysis with the goal of extracting payloads and configuration from malware.
-This allows CAPE to detect malware based on payload signatures, as well as automating many of the goals of malware analysis and threat intelligence.
+This allows CAPE to detect malware based on payload signatures, as well as automating many of the goals of malware reverse engineering and threat intelligence.

 CAPE can detect a number of malware techniques or behaviours, as well as specific malware families, from its initial run on a sample.

 This detection may then trigger a further run with a specific package, in order to extract the malware payload and possibly its configuration, for further analysis.

 CAPE works by controlling malware via a bespoke debugger and API hooks.
-Detection to trigger a CAPE package can be based on 'Cuckoo' (API) or Yara signatures.
+Detection to trigger a CAPE package can be based on API or Yara signatures.
 The debugger uses Yara signatures or API hooks to allow breakpoints to be set on individual instructions, memory regions or function calls.
 Once a region of interest is reached, it can be manipulated and dumped for processing and analysis, and possibly configuration parsing.

 The techniques or behaviours that CAPE detects and has packages for include:
 - Process injection